Alvin187187/Alvin187187/README.md

 ---

 ## ✨ Fun Fact
-I love collaborating with people and exploring new technologies that can solve real-world problems!
+1. I love collaborating with people and exploring new technologies that can solve real-world problems!
+2. I started my computer and/or innovation interest way back 2017!
+When I was 11 years old.
+3. I have **ENFJ** Personality

 ---